BEBOP AND THE BEAT GENERATION

 Charlie Parker & Miles Davis, New York, 1949 (William Gottlieb Collection)

-With the 5th Annual SFJAZZ Poetry Festival (curated by SFJAZZ Poet Laureate Genny Lim) bringing a host of talented Bay Area poets, MCs and spoken word artists to Joe Henderson Lab this week (April 6-9), we take a look back at the link between jazz and the Beat Generation.
+With the 2018 SFJAZZ Poetry Festival: Wordology (curated by SFJAZZ poet laureate Genny Lim) bringing many of the Bay Area's great poets together at the SFJAZZ Center on April 5-8, here's a look back at the link between jazz and the Beat Generation.

 Music is reflected in the literature of every era in American history, and the soundtrack, indeed the heartbeat, of the Beat Generation was modern jazz.
 Specifically, it was the propulsive, adventurous and boundary defying sound of bebop, which had evolved during the early and mid-1940s out of the swing era of the previous decade, that captured the imagination of the Beat writers and their followers.
 With its concentration on small-group dynamics and solo virtuosity, bebop could be seen as a necessary reaction to big band swing’s stifling rigidity of form and structure.
 Charlie Parker, Max Roach, Miles Davis, Dizzy Gillespie, Thelonious Monk and other giants provided the rhythm for the work and a model for the lifestyle of the Beats, who adopted the “hep cat” lingo of the musicians and in many cases unfortunately, their taste for heroin, Benzedrine and other drugs.